paul-at-epitorial/olj-data-capture/README.md

 # olj-data-capture
-Automated bot that sends OnlineJobs.ph alerts to Discord.
+Automated bot that sends OLJ alerts to Discord.